justinepicar/Art_Style_Classification/README.md

 * __Methodology:__ Because the data had trouble identifying images with similar features or images with very little data to begin with, it might be beneficial to combine certain classes together.
 Implementing Bagging and K-Fold Cross-Validation to improve accuracy would be another methodology I would be interested in  implementing.

-* __Learning Rate and Fine Tuning:__ Throughout the project, I use the Adam Optimizer as a learning rate to remain consistent.
-It might be better to use another optimizer such as RMSprop or SGD with a slowed learning rate to optimize the performance of the model.
-I would also like to fine tune, retrain, and freeze the layers to see at which point the model begins to improve.

 * __Diversity and Larger Dataset:__ I would also be interested in expanding my dataset to more diverse forms of art and include more images.
 The 50 most famous artists are mostly of European descent and it would be beneficial for the model to learn more cultural and diverse artworks from other countries and backgrounds.